-I’m using 4 HGST HUA723030ALA640 3TB I bought used for $30 a piece at 46k hours.
-They’re now at 51k hours according to the smart data.
-As enterprise drives, they’re expected to run 24⁄7, and their MTBF spec is nearly 2M hours.
-Even at 0.1 of the spec, my usage of the drives is far from intensive.
-In practice, I expect to replace these drives for capacity reasons long before they crash.
+sudo smartctl --all /dev/sdx) As enterprise drives, they’re expected to run 24/7, and their MTBF spec is nearly 2M hours.
+Considering my usage is far less intesive than a datacenter, I expect to replace the drives for capacitiy reasons long before they fail.

-I’m using duckdns to link my dynamic home IP to my site.
-DuckDNS runs a DNS server, I get a duckdns subdomain and simply have a cron job that updates my ip periodically.
+I’m using DuckDNS to link my dynamic home IP to my site.
+DuckDNS runs a DNS server, I get a DuckDNS subdomain that I can point at my site and simply have a cron job that checks and updates my IPv4 and IPv6 addresses.

 Access requires a few ports to be forwarded – in my case, a custom port for SSH, plus 80 and 443 for Nextcloud.